Adult Career Pathways Resources

 Students build reading and writing skills through investigation of the science and social studies of drug resistance and the impact of drug shortages on the healthcare system, with two major writing projects and multiple essay-writing requirements.
 Skills developed include internet research, vocabulary-building, lecture note-taking and presentation skills.

-This course will prepare students to work in customer service jobs or enter more advanced retail career education training.
-Students will learn basic job search and on-the-job skills.
-Students will also gain knowledge of customer service and retail job-specific skills such as working with customers and following workplace procedures.
+This course integrates English language instruction and prepares students to work in customer service or enter more advanced retail career education training.
+Students learn basic job search and employability skills and gain knowledge of customer service/retail job-specific skills such as working with customers and following workplace procedures.

 First unit introduces learners to medical terminology.
 It explains word parts like suffixes and prefixes, and how to combine them to make common medical words.
 Second unit covers 12 body systems.